 Community Education Guidelines

 OHIO Southern Community Education offers personal interest classes that are open to the general public.
-These non-credit courses are generally offered at the Ironton Campus or the Proctorville Center, where participants learn in a relaxed, accessible environment.
+These non-credit courses are generally offered at the Ironton Campus, where participants learn in a relaxed, accessible environment.

 REGISTRATION & ENROLLMENT

 Please register and enroll prior to the first class session.
 If the minimum enrollment for a class is not met, the class may be canceled.

 Registration and Enrollment may be made in the following ways:

 Register in the Administrative Offices on the second floor of the Riffe Building during business hours.

 You can pay the enrollment fee with a valid credit card, check or money order, or cash (cash payment must be less than $50).